 This mineral also helps maintain blood pressure, hydration, muscle recovery, nerve impulses, digestion, heart rate, and pH balance.
-Cherries contain about 330 mg of potassium per cup, which is almost 10 percent of how much you need each day.
+Cherries contain about 330 milligrams (mg) of potassium per cup, which is almost 10 percent of your daily recommended value.

-A 2012 study showed that drinking cherry juice twice a day for 21 days reduced the pain felt by people with osteoarthritis.
-Blood tests also showed that they suffered from significantly less inflammation.
+A 2012 study showed that drinking cherry juice twice a day for 21 days reduced the pain felt by people with OA.
+Blood tests also showed that they experienced significantly less inflammation.

 When people experience pain from swelling, they often turn to nonsteroidal anti-inflammatory drugs (NSAIDs).
 However, the effects of these drugs can be harmful, especially when you take them too often or have allergies.

-Like all fruits and vegetables, cherries pack a powerful antioxidant and anti-viral punch.
+Like all fruits and vegetables, cherries pack a powerful antioxidant and antiviral punch.
 Flavonoids, a type of antioxidant in cherry juice, are made by plants to fight infection.
 Research shows that these chemicals can have a significant impact on immune system function.